Magic Quadrant for Multichannel Campaign Management

 Leaders consistently do considerably better in overall campaign management performance for basic and advanced campaigns, and for integration with digital marketing.
 They have high market visibility, high market penetration, strong market momentum and a strategic vision for growing the campaign management business.

 Challengers see continued investments in campaign management solutions as complementary offerings to the business applications that are their core competencies.
-Challengers have a developing understanding of the campaign management market and basic campaign management functionality.
-They see campaign management as an opportunity to increase revenue and retention in their installed bases, and they concentrate on established clients' needs for campaign management functionality and strategic direction, rather than on setting a visionary pace with potential requirements.
+Challengers' understanding of the campaign management market is developing, and they have basic campaign management functions.
+They see campaign management as an opportunity to increase revenue and retention in their installed bases, and they concentrate on established clients' needs for campaign management functions and strategic direction, rather than on setting a visionary pace with potential requirements.

 Visionaries provide a strong vision for the campaign management market, or excel in advanced or emerging areas, such as inbound marketing and digital marketing.
-They can set a strategic direction or demonstrate specific innovative capabilities in one or more functionality areas (such as advanced campaign functionality or digital marketing integration) in campaign management that the market will eventually adopt.
-Visionaries may have campaign management implementations from different buying centers, such as the call center or e-commerce department.
+They can set a strategic direction or demonstrate specific innovative capabilities in one or more functional areas (such as advanced campaign functionality or digital marketing integration) that the market will eventually adopt.
+Visionaries may have campaign management implementations in multiple buying centers, such as the contact center, e-commerce or social marketing departments.
 Although Visionaries show promise in campaign management, they may lack execution capabilities, such as growth potential, resources or scalability, in the near term.

-Niche Players provide specific needs in the campaign management space.
-They may be focused on a specific functionality, process (for example, lead management), geography and/or industry.
-Campaign management vendors in this quadrant tend to lack a broader set of campaign management capabilities (such as advanced analytics) or execution potential (such as sufficient resources or a fully developed market strategy).
+Niche Players fulfill specific needs in the campaign management space.
+They may focus on a specific function, process (for example, lead management), geography or industry.
+Campaign management vendors in this section tend to lack a broader set of campaign management capabilities (such as advanced analytics) or execution potential (such as sufficient resources or a fully developed market strategy).

 Budgets for digital marketing are growing about twice as fast as the overall marketing budget and now represent about a quarter of total marketing spending.
-Gartner expects spending on CRM software to exceed $14 billion in 2013, with a growth rate of 7.5% — marketing automation will achieve 11% annual growth.
+Gartner expects spending on MCCM software to reach almost $914 million in 2014, at a growth rate of 24%.
 Digital marketing has sparked this growth because it enables new techniques that can grow revenue faster — for example, inbound marketing, real-time marketing and data-driven marketing.
 In addition, new technologies, such as social and mobile, open not just new channels, but also new ways of engaging customers.
 Thus, marketers have to coordinate more channels and more kinds of campaigns.
 The pace of change challenges established MCCM vendors to keep up by adding new functions.
 Meanwhile, vendors with new technologies will continue to enter the market, and these innovations can often differentiate enterprises from the competition.